xraypy/xraylarch/doc/xafs/utilities.rst

 most work will have these arrays in a single group with array names that follows the conventions above.
-As an example, the most general use of the :func:`autobk` function takes an array of energy as the first argument, an array of mu as the second argument, and supplyng an output group for placing all the arrays and data calculated within the function.
+As an example, the most general use of the :func:`autobk` function takes an array of energy as the first argument, an array of mu as the second argument, and supplying an output group for placing all the arrays and data calculated within the function.
 That is, the most general use would look like::